Allocating experiment audiences

 Allocating audiences

-If you decide to increase or decrease the number of users in an experiment, LaunchDarkly will create a new iteration of your experiment.
+If you decide to increase or decrease the number of contexts in an experiment, LaunchDarkly will create a new iteration of your experiment.
 To learn more, read Starting experiment iterations.

 Changing traffic allocation

-When the number of users in your variations increases or decreases, LaunchDarkly properly reassigns users to different variations to prevent carryover bias.
+When the number of contexts in your variations increases or decreases, LaunchDarkly properly reassigns contexts to different variations to prevent carryover bias.
 This method of managing your experiment audience is called "audience allocation."
 To learn more about carryover bias, read Understanding variation reassignment.

-Here is an image of a flag's targeting rule with 20% of users included in the experiment:
+Here is an image of a flag's targeting rule with 20% of contexts included in the experiment:

-If you start a new iteration of your experiment but don't change the amount of traffic in your experiment audience, LaunchDarkly will not reassign users to different variations.
+If you start a new iteration of your experiment but don't change the amount of traffic in your experiment audience, LaunchDarkly will not reassign contexts to different variations.

 Understanding variation reassignment

 Experiments are subject to day-of-week or hour-of-day effects.
-For example, a user’s behavior on a website is often different depending on if they are visiting on a Saturday or a Monday.
-This can cause problems in properly computing experiment results if you use traffic from two different time frames when you increased the percent of traffic going to various users.
+For example, an end user’s behavior on a website is often different depending on if they are visiting on a Saturday or a Monday.
+This can cause problems in properly computing experiment results if you use traffic from two different time frames when you increased the percent of traffic going to various contexts.

 For example, say you allocated 6% of your traffic to your experiment and it included traffic from weekdays only, and later when you increase your allocated traffic to 30%, it also included traffic from weekends.
 Because you had more traffic on weekends, the data would overrepresent that traffic and you would get a biased result.
 You can avoid this by allowing "variation reassignment."